 part 1 - first impression on wet hair.
 Brena applies the product to her hair in sections.
 She mentions the smell is so good and that it has really go slip.
 If you want a list of natural hair terms, you should check out our natural hair glossary here.
 Brena also says it makes her hair feel silky smooth.

 part 2 -first impression on dry hair.
 Brena could smell the product during the night as she slept and liked it.
 She was not expecting it to look good but to feel good.
 It exceeded expectations and both felt good and looked good.

-part 3 – first impression on styles hair (with gel).
+part 3 - first impression on styled hair (with gel).
 Brena praises the product by giving it 10 out of 10 and 5 stars and both thumbs up.

 Brena finishes her review with a smile and says she believes the product will be good for any hair type.